 Last March, the infamous Anonymous Philippines has defaced the Civil Aviation Authority of the Philippines (CAAP).
 They protested that Ninoy Aquino International Airport (NAIA) must return to its previous name, Manila International Airport (MIA).

 So, what now?
 Does the Philippine Government have the guts to protect their data?

 The answer is negative.
 Based on various cybersecurity researches, the Philippines may not be as prepared compared to other countries when it comes to cybersecurity readiness.

-So, in response, IT Security Services Philippines has researched some possible solutions preventing these attacks from raging again.
+has researched some possible solutions to prevent these attacks from raging again.